Education and training team

 Marianne Weddell

-Clinical Manager & Clinical Specialist at Spectrum.
-She is a Clinical Psychologist with 20 years’ experience in public and private settings, treating a wide range of disorders, managing teams, training staff, and supervising/mentoring clinicians.
+Clinical Manager and Clinical Specialist at Spectrum.
+She is a Clinical Psychologist with over 20 years’ experience in public and private settings, treating a wide range of disorders, managing teams, training staff, and supervising/mentoring clinicians.
 Marianne has a special interest and significant experience working with borderline personality disorder.
 Her particular focus is developing service and family systems that work effectively in this space.
 Marianne believes in therapy as a tool to help people understand themselves, their passions, and build a life worth living.

 Contact education and training team